 - The Blogging Millionaire (well, because I want to be?)

 In fact, we use our speaker in the cab of our motorhome and Jeep because our audio and speaker systems suck.
 Since we don’t want to spend a crap ton of money ripping out our cockpit console to replace them, a portable speaker does the job just as well.

 An important driver’s tip regarding music in your vehicle or RV is to not play it so loud that you can’t hear what’s around your vehicle or your passengers who may be warning you of things you don’t see.

 ✰✰ RV DRIVING PRO TIP ✰✰ NEVER use earbuds or earphones when driving an automobile, truck or RV.
 Noise-cancelling earphones and ear buds prevent you from hearing emergency vehicles, sirens, and other motorists and motorcycles.
 In many states headphones or earbuds covering both ears is prohibited and driver’s doing so can be cited and fined for wearing them.

 Regardless if you’re on a road trip, commuting to work or just going to the grocery store, it’s super important to not get stressed while driving.

 Understandably, there are certain triggers that can cause a stressful drives such as heavy traffic, construction zones, inattentive and rude drivers, meeting deadlines, unfamiliar roads, etc.

 Stressed out reactions are linked to higher aggression, which links to a higher risk for roadway accidents and motor vehicle collisions (including RVs!), according to a population-level analysis in transportation research.

 However, there are helpful ways to help mitigate and alleviate stress or road rage while driving.

-Geico (no, we weren’t paid to link to them) put out a worth-the-read article, “Does Driving Stress You Out?”
-Check it out before plopping down and putting her in drive.
+Geico (no, we weren’t paid to link to them) put out a worthy read, “Does Driving Stress You Out?”
+Check it out before plopping down and putting your RV in drive.